-The school's attendance officer is Mrs L Mullins and can be contacted via the school office.
+The school's designated attendance lead is Mrs Michelle Leadbetter who is support by Mrs Laura Walton who is the school's attendance officer and can be contacted via the school office.
 Staff, parents and pupils will be expected to contact the attendance officer for queries or concerns about attendance.

-1. Legal framework
+Legal framework